MetroPCS faces pressure to update SEC filings for T-Mobile deal

-NEW YORK MetroPCS Communications Inc PCS.N is facing pressure from a major investor, demanding that merger documents for the pending deal between MetroPCS and the Deutsche Telekom AG's (DTEGn.DE) unit T-Mobile USA be updated to reflect the earnings of T-Mobile.
+NEW YORK, March 3 MetroPCS Communications Inc is facing pressure from a major investor, demanding that merger documents for the pending deal between MetroPCS and the Deutsche Telekom AG's unit T-Mobile USA be updated to reflect the earnings of T-Mobile.

 P. Schoenfeld Asset Management LP, whose holdings represent about 2 percent of MetroPCS shares, told Reuters in a statement on Sunday that the firm hoped "the company will again do the right thing and incorporate the year-end results of both MetroPCS and T-Mobile that were released this past week in their updated proxy financials."